ClusterHQ/flocker/docs/using/installing/index.rst

    .. warning::

       Keep in mind that (quite reasonably) the default security settings firewall off all ports other than SSH.
-      E.g. if you run the tutorial you won't be able to access MongoDB over the Internet, nor will other nodes in the cluster.
+      For example, if you run the tutorial you won't be able to access MongoDB over the Internet, nor will other nodes in the cluster.
       You can choose to expose these ports but keep in mind the consequences of exposing unsecured services to the Internet.
       Links between nodes will also use public ports but you can configure the AWS VPC to allow network connections between nodes and disallow them from the Internet.

+When you add a custom TCP rule, you will need to provide a port range of 4523-4524.
+This enables Flocker agents to communicate with the control service and for external access to the API.
+Below is a screenshot of Step 6 of the AWS configuration: Configuring Security Group:

+..
+XXX add screenshot here

+It is important to note that the default storage of an AWS image can be too small to store popular Docker images, so we recommend choosing at least 16GB to avoid potential diskspace problems.

 #.
 Add the *Key* to your local key chain (download it from the AWS web interface first if necessary):